-Send us 300 words telling us why we should pick you (and a way for us to get in touch with you) to email@example.com.
-Make sure ‘Word Experience’ and your name are in the subject line.
-And get it to us by Friday 4th March.
+Head to our application page and send us 300 words telling us why we should pick you (and a way for us to get in touch with you).
+And get it to us by Friday 23rd March.

 Here’s what previous Word Experiencers have said:

 ‘Word experience is, in a nutshell, the workshop we all should have done ages ago.
 Finally it feels like there’s a company out there who is trying to show you how to turn what you love, into what you do.
 Those two days in London opened my eyes to an industry I was surrounded by and yet unaware of, it gave me a whole new appreciation for marketing, for words and for the people who write them.’

 ‘Hands-on activities included the sorts of word games that seem like harmless entertainment while you do them, but come loaded with Karate Kid-style moments of realisation that detonate later on.
 The other day I was struggling over an email to a tutor, then something clicked and (wax on, wax off) I realised I could cut out half the words to make it cleaner and clearer.’